|LUDWIG VAN BEETHOVEN - Piano Sonatas Vol. 3 - James Brawn (Piano) -

 music.
 It's honest, clear headed, and most of all, it speaks for itself.
 Not that Beethoven didn't have a heart, but there's nothing emotionally overt about his music.

-pedal, which always results in an unclouded interpretation.
+pedal, which always results in an unclouded and clear interpretation.
 I also appreciate the fact that he doesn't change his playing style from classical to romantic as he advances through the sonatas chronologically.
 It's Beethoven all the way through.

 The snags that prevent James Brawn from fading into the background are his dynamics.
 I find his accents